Britain’s Worst Prime Minister ?

 “Why on earth would anyone actually want to be PM at a time like this ?”

-The role is, after all, a positively toxic one from a career point of view, and almost certain to result in political oblivion for anyone even contemplating taking it on, usually ensuing within weeks of their appointment.
+The role is, after all, a positively toxic and often terminal one from a career point of view, and almost certain to result in political oblivion for anyone even contemplating taking it on, usually ensuing within weeks of their appointment.
 It also involves great personal stress, and the inevitable sense of loss when the trappings of power are taken away (although probably tinged with a sense of relief by that time).

 I had just about given up on finding an answer…..when suddenly the penny dropped - it's because they all want to go down in history as: